Vitality and Ageing (MSc)

 In this internship of at least ten weeks, the student will perform a research project in the field of vitality and ageing.
 In order to achieve the objectives, the student familiarises him/herself with the existing knowledge in the field to which the research or policy question pertains.

-He or she carries out individual research in order to obtain answers to the questions and participates as a member of the team of the department (university or organisation); also in consultations and work discussions.
+The student carries out individual research in order to obtain answers to the questions and participates as a member of the team of the department (university or organisation); also in consultations and work discussions.